DoD-Platform-One/bigbang/docs/understanding-bigbang/package-architecture/metricserver.md

 To store data in memory Metric Server will replace the default storage layer (etcd) by introducing in-memory store which will implement [Storage interface](https://github.com/kubernetes/apiserver/blob/master/pkg/registry/rest/rest.go).

 Only the most recent value of each metric will be remembered.

-If a user needs an access to historical data they should either use 3rd party monitoring solution or archive the metrics on their own.
+Users looking to access historical data should look into Prometheus and Grafana packages as part of Big Bang's [monitoring stack](https://repo1.dso.mil/big-bang/product/packages/monitoring).

 ### Istio Configuration